-As you read through this post, you will learn what legal highs are, why they are addictive, the types of damage they can do, and how to recover from addiction.
+As you read through the information in this article, you will learn what legal highs are, why they are addictive, the types of damage they can do, and how to recover from addiction.
 Keep in mind one thing as you read: our primary mission as a referral service is to help those suffering from drug abuse or addiction by connecting them with treatment programmes and facilities waiting to help.
-All of our services are absolutely free to clients.
+All our services are absolutely free to clients.
 If you are struggling at all with legal highs, we want to help you.

 A legal high is a synthetic drug capable of altering mental activity yet still technically legal to sell as long as it is not intended for human consumption.
 This is very shaky legal ground, which is why head shops and others who sell the drugs market them as either plant food or bath salts.
 They protect themselves against liability by pointing out that their packaging specifically indicates the ‘intended’ use of the substances.